Caimito Navigator

 Good work happens — but never reaches leadership.
 Navigator changes that.

-Think of Navigator as an organizational probe — doing what a skilled Developer Advocate does when embedded in your teams: observe, report, advise.
+The Logbook itself acts as an organizational logbook and synthesis layer — doing part of what a skilled Developer Advocate does when working with your teams: observe patterns, summarize them, and help you decide where support is needed.
 The difference?
 Navigator is always there.
 It doesn’t rely on confessions over coffee or the luck of being in the right room at the right moment.
 It captures signal continuously, from everyone, without adding overhead.

 When Navigator reveals patterns that need hands-on intervention — delivery friction that requires coaching, technical practices that need strengthening, organizational constraints that block flow — a Developer Advocate can come in as an embedded role to improve things.
 Navigator provides the diagnosis; the Developer Advocate provides the treatment.
 Evidence shapes both.